kyledbusiness/iam-lifecycle-automation-lab/recommendations.md

 # IAM Lab Recommendations

-This document summarizes a few observations and public facing suggestions based on hands-on experience with the IAM Lifecycle Automation Lab.
-These ideas are intended to support student learning and provide direction for possible future enhancements.

-The lab already provides a strong foundation for learning identity concepts in a cloud environment.
-These notes reflect areas where the lab could grow or evolve to reinforce key IAM principles.
+This page includes a few ideas for how the IAM Lifecycle Automation Lab could be improved or expanded in the future.
+These suggestions are based on what I saw while working through the lab as a student.

+The lab already gives a great overview of how identity and access management works in the cloud.
+These notes are just ways it could go even further and help others learn even more.

 ---

-## 1. Improve Resilience in Identity Workflows
+## 1. Make the automation more reliable

-### Observation
+### What I noticed
-The automation used in the lab depends on external services.
-In practice, APIs can return timeouts or temporary failures, especially in cloud based systems.
+The lab uses automation to create users and assign access.
+It talks to services like Microsoft Graph, Tenable, and Google.
+These tools work well most of the time, but sometimes cloud services can fail or time out.
+When that happens, the script might stop or skip users without much warning.

-### Suggestion
+### What could help
-Students could benefit from learning how to make workflows more tolerant of these conditions.

-Topics worth exploring include:
-- Retry logic in cloud automation
-- Logging for skipped or failed actions
-- Designing workflows to fail gracefully
+It would be useful to show students how to:
+- Retry API calls that fail the first time
+- Log which users failed or were skipped
+- Keep going even if one part has a problem

+This would make the automation more reliable and show how to build real-world workflows.

 ---

-## 2. Increase Clarity in Role Assignments
+## 2. Make role assignments easier to understand

-### Observation
+### What I noticed
-Understanding how access is granted is a key part of IAM.
-The lab uses role assignment, but in practice, these can become difficult to manage or audit without a clear structure.
+The script gives access to users by assigning roles in Azure.
+It works, but some parts of the logic use role IDs (long strings of numbers and letters) that are hard to read.
+If someone new looks at the code, they might not know what those roles do.

-### Suggestion
+### What could help
-Highlight the value of:
-- Using descriptive names for roles and access groups
+A few small changes could make the role logic easier to follow:
+- Use role names in the code (like "Reader" or "Contributor")
+- Store role IDs in a list or dictionary
-- Assigning roles through groups rather than individual users
+- Assign roles through groups instead of to individual users
-- Structuring role mapping in a consistent and scalable way

-These practices support clarity, auditability, and least privilege.
+This would make it easier for students to understand what access is being granted and how roles work in Azure.

 ---

-## 3. Expand Visibility into Identity Activity
+## 3. Add more visibility into identity activity

-### Observation
+### What I noticed
-The lab includes Microsoft Sentinel, which is a strong platform for investigating access behavior.
-However, more visibility into identity-specific logs would improve its effectiveness.
+The lab connects to Microsoft Sentinel, which is used to monitor what’s happening in the environment.
+It’s a great tool, but I didn’t see much identity-related data when I searched for things like sign-ins or role changes.

-### Suggestion
+### What could help
-Consider enabling identity related logging where possible, such as:
-- Sign-in and audit logs from Entra ID
+If sign-in logs and audit logs were connected to Sentinel, students could:
-- Dashboards that show account activity trends
+- Search for failed or risky logins
+- See when users are added to groups
-- KQL queries that explore role changes or unusual access behavior
+- Track changes to roles or access

-This would support students interested in detection engineering, monitoring, or audit trails.
+It would also be great to include a few example KQL queries or dashboards so students know where to start when looking at logs.

 ---

-## Closing Note
+## Final thoughts

-These suggestions are not corrections to the lab, but reflections based on time spent exploring its design.
-The Cyber Range lab is already a valuable learning resource.
-These notes are shared with the goal of helping it continue to grow and stay aligned with common identity and access practices.
+These are just a few things that could make the lab even more useful for people learning about identity and access management.
+The lab is already a strong foundation, and these ideas are meant to help it grow and stay realistic for real-world cloud environments.

+Big thanks to the Cyber Range team for building it and giving students the chance to learn by doing.